tbaghfalaki/VSJM/Exam1.md

 )
 ```

-The outputs of this function is as follows:
+For summarizing the outputs of this function, we utilize the following function:

 ```
+SVS <- SVS(VS)
 ```